Barrizzz/EventManagementProgram/README.md

 # For Developers
--This is built with plain HTML, CSS, and JavaScript - no frameworks required.
+This is built with plain HTML, CSS, and JavaScript - no frameworks required.
 The code is clean and easy to understand if you want to customize it.

--The design uses modern CSS features like:
+The design uses modern CSS features like:

--CSS Grid and Flexbox for layouts
+CSS Grid and Flexbox for layouts

--CSS custom properties for easy theming
+CSS custom properties for easy theming

--Responsive design that works everywhere
+Responsive design that works everywhere

 # Getting Help
 If you run into issues:

 Check that all files are in the same folder

 Make sure you're opening index.html first

 Try using a local server if some features don't work

 # About